koskath/arete2/course_content/SC/final_md_files/Lecture9/lecture_9_slide_31_img_1.md

+# The image 1 in slide 31 of lecture 9 contains:
 The image is a diagram consisting of a large rectangle divided into four smaller rectangles, arranged in a 2x2 grid.

 - The top left rectangle is labeled "STRUCTURE".